GUDHI/gudhi-devel/src/python/doc/rips_complex_sklearn_itf_ref.rst

 Rips complex persistence scikit-learn like interface example
 ------------------------------------------------------------

-a TDA scikit-learn pipeline is constructed and is composed of:

-#. :class:`~gudhi.sklearn.rips_persistence.RipsPersistence` that builds a Rips complex from the inputs and
-   returns its persistence diagrams
-#. :class:`~gudhi.representations.preprocessing.DiagramSelector` that removes non-finite persistence diagrams values
-#. :class:`~gudhi.representations.vector_methods.Landscape` that builds the persistence landscapes from persistence diagrams
-#. `bootstrap <https://docs.scipy.org/doc/scipy/reference/generated/scipy.stats.bootstrap.html>`_ that computes a two-sided
-    bootstrap confidence interval of a statistic.

 The example below has been taken from the publication "Subsampling Methods for Persistent Homology" :cite:`icml2014`, the one with magnetometer data from different activities.
 For each activity, 7500 consecutive measurements are considered as a 3D point cloud in the Euclidean space.
 Each activity is subsampled as a series of 80, that each contains 200 points.

-a TDA scikit-learn pipeline is constructed and is composed of:
+The TDA scikit-learn pipeline is constructed and is composed of:

 #. :class:`~gudhi.sklearn.rips_persistence.RipsPersistence` that builds a Rips complex from the inputs and
    returns its persistence diagrams